Rolled Up Holiday Pay

 You build up holiday as normal while you are on maternity leave, and your employer should recognise this.
 It is a well known principle of UK employment law.

 If you can’t take your holiday because you’re on maternity leave, your employer should let you carry over up to 5.6 weeks of unused days (pro rata – this is the equivalent of 28 days if you work 5 days a week) into your next holiday year.
+This principle has recently been confirmed by the holiday pay and entitlement reforms which came into force on 1 January 2024.

 Your employer should allow you to take your accrued holiday when returning from maternity.
 This could be straight after your maternity leave or at another time in the year or you could spread out your accrued holiday over the course of the holiday year, however you are entitled to use your accrued holiday.

-Alternatively, some employers operate rolled-up holiday pay and if your employer does this they may choose to make a payment in lieu of your accrued holiday ay to you instead of allowing you to take the leave.
+Alternatively, some employers operate rolled-up holiday pay and if your employer does this they may choose to make a payment in lieu of your accrued holiday pay to you instead of allowing you to take the leave.
 (As noted above, this practice is unlawful, but some employers still operate it and if you have received payment in lieu it is unlikely to be worthwhile challenging that.

 Raise a grievance